sneha-krishna/hs616/final_exam_questions.md

 ## Lecture 11a

-The `hclust()` function is used for hierarchical cluster analysis on a set of dissimilarities and methods for analyzing it.
+The `hclust()` function is used for hierarchical cluster analysis.
 Which of the following statement regarding the `hclust()` function is FALSE?

 * The `hclust` function requires that the number of clusters to be extracted is specified.
 * The `hclust` function performs hierarchical cluster analysis.